GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

    potential milestone states, when considered too fine grained will be bundled together as a single transformation.
 #.
 Naming the source code between each of these milestone states, and
-   identifying it's input, output, and specific responsibilities.
+   identifying its input, output, and specific responsibilities.
 #.
 Cutting and pasting (or re-entering) source from the script into a
    primitive set class, adding adapter code which fetches or stores information in the reduction context to and from variables the script